This is my 4th iPad Keyboard, and I’ve Found The One

 I was on the hunt for a new keyboard, and I thought I would try something different.
 This time, I purchased a Logitech Key-To-Go keyboard.
 I attempted to like it.
 I did like how thin it was, and that I could have the keyboard on my lap or further from the iPad than needed.
 But it just did not feel right.
 The keys felt strange, the keyboard would move as I’d type, and I did not like the fabric the keyboard was made from – it got dirty quick.
 One item to note – is that Logitech seems to have gone away from the doubling up on keys, this keyboard had back to its usual layout.

 Finally, the only keyboard I’ll ever need, for now

-The keys are well-spaced, the keyboard has many iOS shortcuts, they are very convenient, it’s Bluetooth and from my understanding has four-year battery life.
-If you are still reading my blog in four years thank you! and I will have an update on the battery life – so stay tuned.
+The keys are well-spaced, the keyboard has many iOS shortcuts, they are very convenient, it’s Bluetooth and, from my understanding, has a four-year battery life.
+If you are still reading my blog in four years, thank you!
+And I will have an update on the battery life – so stay tuned.

-I know what you’re going to say – I’ve spent way too much on keyboards.
-But if I want the iPad to be a production tool then I need to be comfortable.
+I know what you’re going to say – I’ve spent far too much on keyboards.
+But if I want the iPad to be a production tool, then I need to be comfortable.
 At least that’s my story, and I’m sticking to it.

 What type of keyboard do you use for your iPad?
 Let me know on Twitter, and thanks for reading.